afombravo/2FAST2Q/README.md

 2FAST2Q is coded to maximize any computer's processing power (it runs multiprocessed, so it can process various samples simultaneously).
 It is therefore advisable to not heavily use the computer while 2FAST2Q is running to avoid constraining the processor.

-When running 2FAST2Q in the executable form, the initialization sequence might take up to a minute.
-2FAST2Q will be operational when "Version X.X.X" appears on the window.
+2FAST2Q will be operational when its logo appears on the window.
 Depending on the used computer, 2FAST2Q might take a few minutes to run, especially with large datasets and when using mismatch finding.
 If no errors are shown, 2FAST2Q is still running.
 GIVE IT TIME!